PCR guide UK 2026 All budgets

 Ports: 2× AC, 2× USB-C (100W), 2× USB-A

-Pros: Fastest wall recharge in this list, X-Boost for borderline appliances, solid EcoFlow app, 3000-cycle LFP.
+Pros: Fastest wall recharge in this list, X-Boost for borderline appliances, solid EcoFlow app, 3000-cycle LFP, versatile for power cuts and camping.

-Cons: X-Boost doesn't genuinely raise output to 1600W — it manages power intelligently; 800W won't start a large fridge compressor.
+Cons: X-Boost doesn't genuinely raise output — it manages power intelligently; 800W won't start a large fridge compressor.

 View on Amazon